BuvinJT/distbuilder/docs/QuickStart.md

 	python ../examples/hello_world_tk/build.py

-If all goes well, you will end up with an installer launched at the end of the script.
-Proceed through that, and then run the program to confirm it works as a stand-alone executable.
+Proceed through the installer, and then run the program to confirm it works as a stand-alone executable.

-Review the build.py script.
+Now, review the `build.py` script.
 It should be fairly self-explanatory for a moderately seasoned Python developer.
 The script is a relatively simple example, but covers a good portion of the major distbuilder features so as to provide a feel for what it does, and how it works.

+#### Exploring the library in depth:

-For a more thorough explanation for how to use the library, refer to the Reference.md file.
+For a more thorough explanation for how to use the library, refer to `Reference.md`.